This post may contain affiliate links. Please see my disclosure policy for details.

-One-horned rhinos, deers, monkeys, crocodiles, they all came out to play and some I could even see from my hotel room!
+One-horned rhinos, deers, monkeys, crocodiles, all came out to play and some I could even see from my hotel room!

 These beautiful creatures seemed to just be used for profit.
-They were chained up, rode by four people at a time, three times in a day, tamed with bullhooks and generally looked distressed.
+They were chained up, rode by four people at a time, three times a day, tamed with bullhooks, and generally looked distressed.

 That’s not to say there aren’t any but the only one I saw roaming without an owner was a retired government elephant who was free to do as she chose.

 Here are the reasons why you should never take an elephant safari in Chitwan National Park.